-New Study Confirms the Link Between Acne and Depression Is Real
+New Study Confirms the Link Between Acne and Depression

 - Tracking nearly 2 million people, a new study confirms acne patients are more likely to suffer depression.